 It is an award-winning, and Michelin recommended restaurant that serves innovative vegan and vegetarian food within one of Bath's oldest buildings.

-The restaurant is sweet and intimate and the dishes full of colors and flavors.
+The restaurant is sweet and intimate, and the dishes are full of colors and flavors.

 Afternoon: Treat Yo' Self To San Francisco Fudge Factory